hm-lang/core/proposals/README.md

 outlived the `SomeClass` instance (i.e., the `OtherClass was defined before `SomeClass`, and they are in the same scope).

+TODO: consider requiring using `::functionDeclaration()` to allow capturing the current scope via const/non-mutating access only, and `;;functionDeclaration()` to allow capturing mutating access to the current scope.
+Functions with side-effects would therefore need to be defined with `;;` or `::` prefixes, and only pure functions can go without.
+We'd want to figure out how this works with file-access, however, since you could theoretically have a function with side-effects that mutates the filesystem, but looks like a pure function (i.e., without `::` or `;;`).
+Maybe make filesystem access via non-pure functions.

 # grammar/syntax

 TODO: discussion on parentheses -- we'd like all to be equal () == {} == [], but